 OBJECTIVES

-After successfully completing the Performance Marketing: Affiliates and Mail course, you will be able to analyze and evaluate the performance marketing tools used in online marketing with the aim of achieving a measurable transaction, and understand the characteristics of each form of performance marketing addressed in this script.
+After successfully completing the Performance Marketing: Affiliates and Mail course, you will be able to analyze and evaluate the performance marketing tools used in online marketing with the aim of achieving a measurable transaction and understand the characteristics of each type of performance marketing addressed in this script.

-You will be able to evaluate the marketing tools covered in this script as part a marketing mix, and identify the potential and challenges that each of these tools present.
-Furthermore, you will understand the benefits of the various marketing tools in a performance marketing context, and acquire the ability to measure and evaluate the results of the individual marketing tools for the relevant performance marketing discipline.
+You will be able to evaluate the marketing tools covered in this script as part of a marketing mix and identify the potential and challenges that each of these tools present.
+Furthermore, you will understand the benefits of the various marketing tools in a performance marketing context.
+You will be able to measure and evaluate the results of the individual marketing tools for the relevant performance marketing discipline.